 History & Mission

-This quickly led to its expansion onto several college campuses worldwide, amongst those being USC, UC and University of Paris in France.
+This quickly led to its expansion onto several college campuses worldwide, amongst those being USC, UC San Diego and University of Paris in France.
 In April of 2012, after a nationwide search and vetting of thousands of applicants, President Obama recognized our organization as one of five “Champions of Change,” after a nationwide search and vetting of thousands of applicants.
 The group was personally invited to the White House to honor us for our impact on the community.
 “Swipes” has since become a state-certified 501(c)3 non- profit organization with the aim of spreading its impact on to every campus in the world.